fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

 Background
 ----------

-The Wafergen ICell8 system prepares single cell (SC) samples which are then sequenced as part of an Illumina sequencing run.
+The Takara Bio ICELL8 system prepares single-cell (SC) samples which are then sequenced as part of an Illumina sequencing run.

 Initial processing of the sequencing data produces a single FASTQ file